 by anthony on 08/01/10 at 7:05 pm

-A great principle that allows you to create advanced designs is the principle of mimicry.
+A principle that allows you to create advanced designs is mimicry.
 It is probably one of the oldest design principles, but an effective one.
-It allows people to relate to your design in a meaningful and memorable way.
+It allows people to relate to your design in a meaningful way.
 Mimicry in design is the act of copying properties of familiar objects to improve and enhance the usability, likability and functionality of the design.

 Mimicry is Universal

 The use of mimicry stimulates the human imagination and experience.
 It allows us to quickly learn and understand how a design functions, and how we can use it to do what we want.
 What makes mimicry so powerful is that it’s universal.
 It doesn’t matter where you are from, what language you speak or what your cultural background is.
 Mimicry speaks to all.
 Mimicry is like a picture, it speaks a thousand words without having to use any words at all.
 When you apply it correctly, you will be able to take your design to whole new level.